HelmyBlub/chatSim/tasks.md

     - add more "activities" used for free time/ leisure
         - interacting with other citizens
             - add other cases:
-                - sleeping citizen will ignore and continue sleeping
-                - sleeping citizen will be mad.
-Changes conversation messages.
                 - remember names and in conversation greet with name if they know each other already.
                 - answer with how they are feeling correctly.
 Or maybe choose to lie or say the truth.
             -  trait "bad memory" forget names fast